 Riki Lindsey in Sonder.
 Photo © Jessie Obialor

-Sonder is the story of Romeo (writer-performer Riki Lindsey), a gay Māori man confronting past trauma, shifting identities and the end of consuming love affair that has taken him to Berlin.
+Sonder is the story of Romeo (writer-performer Riki Lindsey), a gay Māori man confronting past trauma, shifting identities and the end of a consuming love affair that has taken him to Berlin.
 The story, drawing on lived experience, is related in direct address, movement (some of it based the traditional Māori martial art Mau Rākau) and in a suite of soulful songs (by Mitchell Sloan) sung live over pulsing pre-recorded backing tracks.